Purchasing Policies & Procedures

 2) The director of Procurement will be responsible for issuing Blanket Order agreements.

 Cash discounts are to be taken whenever available.
 All college personnel should attempt to obtain discounts even when the vendor does not normally provide them.

 1) Goucher College prohibits vendors from offering its faculty and staff any kinds of incentives, gifts or gratuities in exchange for conducting business.
 The college expects its faculty and staff to have no personal interest in suggesting or specifying vendors and that there be no direct incentives or rewards, financial or otherwise, for conducting business with a vendor.

-2) Should an office/department of the college believe a vendor or its representatives have acted in an improper or unethical manner, such behavior should be reported to the director of business and auxiliary services.
-Likewise, should a vendor believe it has been asked to render goods and/or services to an office/department in a manner contrary to any agreements it has with the college, or act in a manner it considers to be inappropriate, such behavior should be reported to the director of business and auxiliary services.
+2) Should an office/department of the college believe a vendor or its representatives have acted in an improper or unethical manner, such behavior should be reported to the director of Procurement.
+Likewise, should a vendor believe it has been asked to render goods and/or services to an office/department in a manner contrary to any agreements it has with the college, or act in a manner it considers to be inappropriate, such behavior should be reported to the director of Procurement.

 M. Sole Source

 If a specific vendor or brand name product is specified on the purchase request and the originating department requests to have the purchase order awarded on a basis other than a competitive one, sufficient documentation justifying why it is not possible or practical to award the order to any vendor or for any brand name product, other than the one specified must accompany the purchase request.

 N. A Purchase Request IS required